How to master the art of popup timing

 - Testing, refinement, and more testing will determine the right formula for your brand

-And to be honest, there’s a third statement which may garner opposition from some shop owners.
-Releasing a popup before five seconds is a bad idea.
+And third — this may garner opposition from some shop owners — releasing a website popup before five seconds is a bad idea.

-More on that later, along with general timing suggestions.
+More on that last point later, along with general popup timing suggestions.

 First, it’s important to understand the many aspects of plotting a popup timing strategy.
 Knowing these things will help you better pinpoint what’s right for you.